michael-lazar/hn-gopher/README.md

 ## How to view this site

 Unfortunately, the gopher protocol hasn't been supported by major web browsers since the early 2000's.
-However, there are still a few good options for accessing Gopher in the modern age.
+However, there are still a couple of options for accessing Gopher in the modern age.

 - Use **lynx** from the command line
    ```bash